Pride and new-found joy

 “I rarely sleep for 12 hours straight, but that night I did.”

 Astrid transferred to another Youth Off The Streets 24/7 refuge the following night.
-She credits the staff and residents of the refuge with supporting her gender transition – and accepting her for who she truly is.
+She credits the staff and residents of the refuge with acknowledging her gender identity – and accepting her for who she truly is.

 “One of the residents, Hope*, saw me, clocked my entire vibe and thought, ‘I’m gonna teach this girl how to tie her hair up’,” Astrid says.